Runaround Sue: Year-end charts

-All-time charts
+Certifications

 Leif Garrett cover

 "Runaround Sue" was covered by then 15-year-old Leif Garrett in 1977.
 The song was the second of four releases from his debut album, all of which became U.S. chart hits.
 All four songs were covers of major hits from 1959 to 1963, including Dion's two biggest hits.
 Of the four, "Runaround Sue" was the most successful for Garrett.
 In early 1978, his version reached No. 13 on Billboard and No. 18 on Cash Box.
 The song also reached No. 15 in Canada.

 On WLS in Chicago, "Runaround Sue" reached No. 1 for one week and was ranked at No. 42 for the year.

 Garrett was born during the chart run of Dion's original version of "Runaround Sue," in the fall of 1961.
 Garrett's cover of the song hit the charts the week of his 16th birthday.